TourCMS/tourcms-php/README.md

 "tourcms/tourcms-php": "2.0.*",

-Ensure you are including composer's `autoload.php` in your source.
+Ensure you are including composer's `autoload.php` in your source, alternatively include `tourcms.php` directly.

 ### [Option B] Manual install

 1. Download the source zip, extract to your web server
-2. Include `tourcms.php`
+2. Include `tourcms.php` in your source

 ## Usage